kubernetes-sigs/kind/site/content/docs/contributing/development.md

 ## Documentation

-// TODO

-TLDR:
+Our docs are built with [hugo] just like [kubernetes.io](https://kubernetes.io).
-- basically you can run a development instance locally with `make -C site serve`.
+We provide a makefile for development that uses hugo in docker so you don't need to install anything further, just `make -C site serve`.

-- the site is built with hugo, the makefile only requires `docker` though
+Markdown content is under `site/content/` with a structure mirroring this site.

+Static files are under `site/static` (e.g. images are under `site/static/images/`).

+For simple content changes you can also just edit the markdown sources and send a pull request.
+A build preview will be created by netlify which you can browse by clicking the "details" link next to the `deploy/netlify` status at the bottom of your pull request on GitHub.

+These are also predictable as `https://deploy-preview-$PR_NUMBER--k8s-kind.netlify.app/`, just replace `$PR_NUMBER` with the nuber of your Pull Request.

-- we have a custom template under `site/layouts` & `site/assets`
+This site has a custom hugo theme under `site/layouts` & `site/assets`.
+It's mostly relatively simple but it has a few extra features:
+- The theme layout takes a `description` parameter in page frontmatter
-- our custom theme has a few useful but simple shortcodes
+- We have a few useful but simple shortcodes
+  - // TODO: document these

 ## CI